-- EPF program in the USA.
-The currently stated acquisition program for the EPF vessel is for 10 ships although 12 vessels have been ordered to date.
-The US fiscal year 2017 budget contains no plans for further vessel orders.
-Austal is of the view that further vessels may be ordered in future but this presents a significant risk and may not occur. - Offshore Patrol Vessel (OPV) in Australia.
-The OPV contract represents the single most important program for the Henderson shipyard operations in Australia due to the size and duration of the potential contract.
-Austal is in a joint venture with Fassmer of Germany for this contract in competition with 2 other consortia.
-Failure to win the contract will seriously impede the future viability of the Australian operations and could lead to partial or full closure of the Henderson shipyard operations when current contracts come to an end. - Commercial Ferries.
-The commercial high speed aluminium ferry business is a key market for Austal and provides significant workload to both the Philippines and Australia business units.
-Whilst there is strong current evidence of significant growth in this market, this cannot be guaranteed.
-The ferry industry can be adversely affected by economic, political, social, security and other factors which delay or eliminate future orders for vessels or even cancellations of current vessels as was experienced following the financial crisis of 2008.
-Closure of this market could force a closure of shipyards or severe curtailment of operations. - Product Liability.
+- Employee retention.
+Increased infrastructure activity on the east coast of Australia combined with additional shipbuilding and sustainment activity in Perth and Adelaide mean that a skilled manufacturing workforce is in high demand.
+As the world's largest aluminium shipbuilder and Australia's largest existing shipbuilder, with a material pipeline of orders that will keep the company busy for the immediate future, significant reductions in its workforce could impact Austral's ability to discharge its current order book.
+The Company has already put a number of measures in place to mitigate this risk and ensure it remains an attractive employer (the 9 day fortnight is one example) and to prevent competitors from soliciting its employees and will continue to develop additional solutions to address this risk. - Product Liability.
 Austal's products are typically large and complex.
 A high degree of expertise is required in their construction but also in their operation and sustainment.
 The customers to which Austal sells its vessels and the environments in which our vessels are used whether defence, paramilitary or commercial are equally demanding.
-The risk of product failure or fault applies to every manufacturing business, however the unique complexities of large vessel design and construction , and the particularly taxing conditions in which Austal's vessels operate generally mean that the potential consequences of any issues with either construction or operation are significant.
-Austal has a comprehensive insurance portfolio in place to mitigate this risk but coverage is subject to typical limitations, so material claims arising from either construction issues, or by third parties following operational issues, could require Austal to either undertake significant remedial or restorative work at its own expense, or potentially pay compensation to third parties if insurance coverage is restricted, delayed or not available. - Banking Arrangements.
+The risk of product failure or fault applies to every manufacturing business, however the unique complexities of large vessel design and construction, and the particularly taxing conditions in which Austal's vessels operate generally mean that the potential consequences of any issues with either construction or operation are significant.

+Austal has a comprehensive insurance portfolio in place to mitigate this risk but coverage is subject to typical limitations, so material claims arising from either construction issues, or by third parties following operational issues, could require Austal to either undertake significant remedial or restorative work at its own expense, or potentially pay compensation to third parties if insurance coverage is restricted, delayed or not available.

+- Banking Arrangements.
 Austal has financial facilities provided by a syndicate of four banks with financial covenants that must be adhered to at all times.
 A material down turn in the financial performance of the Austal Group could result in a breach of these covenants which would place Austal in default of its banking arrangements.
 A financial breach could result in Austal needing to raise capital from debt or equity markets on unfavourable terms or result in the Directors of Austal or the banking syndicate placing Austal in administration, receivership or liquidation. - Tax treatment in Australia, USA and other jurisdictions.
-Austal believes that it has materially met its tax obligations in the jurisdictions that it operates which includes cross border tax arrangements currently under scrutiny by authorities around the world including the ATO (Australia) and the IRS (USA).
+Austal believes that it has met its tax obligations in the jurisdictions that it operates which includes cross border tax arrangements currently under scrutiny by authorities around the world including the ATO (Australia) and the IRS (USA).
 Austal is currently reviewing its tax arrangements which could alter its tax treatment both in Australia and overseas and is therefore seeking tax rulings and agreements between international revenue authorities to reduce the risk. - Health, safety and environment.
 Austal is exposed to typical health and safety risks associated with the operation of major manufacturing facilities like shipbuilding yards.
 Potential safety events include those arising from working from heights and in confined spaces, operation of lifting machinery, fabrication tools and the use of hazardous substances.
 Further, given the nature of Austal's operations, particularly their close proximity to waterways, there is also risk of impacting the surrounding environment.